The 10 most common business startup questions

 7. Am I measuring the appropriate metrics?

-When we spoke to The Peloton, a firm combining marketing and accounting, marketing manager Anna told us their mantra: ‘what is measured is managed’ (read more about how they approach KPIs here).
 If you can identify the core KPIs in your company – and measure them regularly – then you’re going to feel in control of your business.
-The metrics you choose must be personal and specific to your business.
-The ‘one size fits all’ approach simply isn’t appropriate for any business, because each one is different.
+Choose personal and specific goals for your business.
+The ‘one size fits all’ approach simply isn’t appropriate for any business because each one is different.

 8. Do I have the right people?

-As your business develops and grows, you’re going to start attracting the right people, but as a startup your staffing may be more circumstantial.
-It’s a big step to make your first hire, so make sure you’re completely ready to be relied upon, and have all of the legal paperwork completed.
-If you happen to be starting out with a load of cash in the bank, it may be worth investing in a recruiter to help you out.
+As your business develops and grows, you’re going to start attracting the right people.
+But, as a startup, your staffing may be more circumstantial.
+It’s a big step to make your first hire, so make sure you’re completely ready to be relied upon and have all of the legal paperwork completed.

 9. Do I have the right customers?

 When you made/make your business plan, you’ll have researched the market and industry, which shows you which kind of people are going to want or need your product or services.
 Target them with digital advertising, using Google and social media.
-This is one of the cheaper options and you can track your results.
-Soon enough you’ll work out exactly what kind of marketing best fits your business.
-It’s all about experience.
+It’s cheap and you can track your results.

 10. What if I fail?